Exploring the Impact of Microlensing on Gravitational Wave Signals: Biases, Population Characteristics, and Prospects for Detection: Effect of microlensing on the detection of GWs: Matched-filtering Analysis

 In this section, we examine the potential impacts of microlensing on GW detection.
 We adopt an isolated point lens model for our microlens analysis.
 The lensed GW signal $h_{\rm L}(t)$ is obtained from the unlensed signal $h_{\rm U}(t)$ by using the net amplification factor $F(f)$ caused by the intervening lens system(s), given by the expression,

 where $\tilde{h}_{\rm L}$ and $\tilde{h}_{\rm U}$ are the Fourier transforms of the timeseries $h_{\rm L}$ and $h_{\rm U}$, respectively.
-Since $F(f)$ is a complex number, it causes modulations in both the amplitude and the phase of the signal, thereby affecting the morphology of the WF.
+Since $F(f)$ maps real numbers to complex numbers, it causes modulations in both the amplitude and the phase of the signal, thereby affecting the morphology of the WF.
 As intrinsic parameters are mainly determined from GW phasing, it is highly likely that the intrinsic parameters of a detected microlensed signal will be biased.
 Similarly, the modulations in the amplitude are likely to affect the extrinsic parameters.
 We shall now study this in more detail.